elibroftw/blog.elijahlopez.ca/content/posts/cs-490-information-systems-management.md

 ### Development Methodologies

-- Structure
-  - Processes
-  - IO
+- Structured
+  - system is a set of processes
+  - processes accept inputs and outputs
+  - processes interact with data stores
 - Object-Oriented
   - Collection of interacting objects